ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 \sum_{i} \Vert f(x^{(i)}) - \hat{y}^{(i)} \Vert * x
 $$

 Congratulations!
 You have successfully trained a linear function.
 Training a neural network is not much different.
-But first, lets have a look at the last piece of the puzzle.
+But first, let's have a look at the last piece of the puzzle.

-##Multi Variable Derivative##
+##Multi-Variable Derivative##

 Do you still remember our $$c$$ we had earlier?
-Well, lets now include $$c$$ as our second weight.
+Well, let's now include $$c$$ as our second weight.
 Now we have a small problem.
 We can only find derivatives with respect to a single variable.
 If we want to find the derivative of two or more variables we need to find the total derivative.
-Lets look at an example where we have $$f(x,y) = 2x^2y^3$$
+Let's look at an example where we have $$f(x,y) = 2x^2y^3$$

 $$ df(x,y) = \frac{\partial f(x,y)}{\partial x} dx + \frac{\partial f(x,y)}{\partial y} dy $$